wasupu/wasupu/README.md

 Test robots in a plain, square, walled world.
 Like a room.
 For more information visit the project [heya](https://github.com/wasupu/heya)

 ### Phase 2: Ie

 Test robots in a plain, any geometric, wallet world.
 Like a house.
 One autonomous robot in a plain, any geometric, wallet world.

 See the [roadmap](https://github.com/wasupu/wasupu/wiki/Roadmap) for a more detailed explanation

+## The project name

+Wasupu (sumo) from the Japanese word for "wasp" (ワスプ)